build-trust/ockam/documentation/guides/draft/rust/get-started/xx-secure-channel-over-streams/README.md

         .connect(
             route![(TCP, "127.0.0.1:4000")],
-            // Stream name from THIS node to the OTHER node "sc-test-a-b",
+            // Stream name from THIS node to the OTHER node "secure-channel-test-a-b",
-            // Stream name from OTHER to THIS "sc-test-b-a",
+            // Stream name from the OTHER node to THIS node "secure-channel-test-b-a",
         )
         .await?;